ahoymarcus/odin-landing-page/README.md

 <br />

-This is the second project from The Odin Project to create a Landing Page for the HTML-CSS part of the course.
+This is the second project from The Odin Project to create a Landing Page for the HTML-CSS course's section.

 <br />